MIBismuth/personal-webpage/website/content/posts/unconventional-typing-p2/index.md

 {{<figure src="images/scuffed-soldering.jpg" title="Lily58 - Scuffed soldering of the micro-controller with the forbidden Donor Resistor Leg Technique">}}

 And that's it, all the soldering was done!
 All that was left was inserting all the keys and keycaps and the assembly was complete.

 ### Uploading the Firmware

-Finally, the last missing step to get a functional keyboard was to upload the [`QMK`](https://qmk.fm/) firmware.
+Finally, the last missing step to get a _functional_ keyboard was to upload the [`QMK`](https://qmk.fm/) firmware.

 [`QMK`](https://qmk.fm/) offers an amazing [online configurator](https://config.qmk.fm) that supports a lot of popular keyboards.
-After configuring, you download the JSON and compile and upload the firmware with the command:
+After configuring, you download the JSON and compile and upload the firmware with the following command, assuming [`QMK`](https://qmk.fm/) is installed:

 ```bash
  qmk flash -bl avrdude config.json
 ```

-Assuming [`QMK`](https://qmk.fm/) is installed.
 After the compilation step there is a prompt to put the device in bootmode (double tap the reset button on the Lily58) and the firmware is uploaded.

-The keyboard was now ready for use!
+The keyboard is now ready for use!

 ### Finishing Touches

 Well, not quite ready yet.
 As it was, it remained an exposed, wobbly board with keys.
-A *key-board*, indeed.
+A _key-board_, indeed.

 #### Tape mod